Swimming Equipment List

 A swim cap is an elastic cap made of plastic that goes over the head of a swimmer.
 Swimmers wear caps to keep their hair from getting very wet, but their hair will still get a little damp.
 Swimmers will also wear swim caps to cover their hair and increase their aerodynamics.
 These help swimmers go faster and all competitive swimmers wear them during competitions.
 They are priced between $5 and $20.

 Swimming goggles are worn by swimmers to protect their eyes from the water and chlorine in swimming pools.
 Goggles are worn so swimmers are able to comfortably keep their eyes open underwater.
 Swimmers want to keep their eyes open underwater to see where they are going and to continue swimming in a straight line.
 Goggles are priced between $10 and $30.
 There are many different types of goggles and the ones that fit tight are the best for swimmers so water stays out of the goggles and their eyes.

 A swimming water bottle is like any other water bottle.
 It is important to be hydrated before, during, and after exercise.
 And while you may be swimming in water, you don't want to drink that chlorinated water.
 Bringing a full water bottle with you to drink from is a smart and great decision for people who go swimming.
-Many simply water bottles can be bought for under $10 dollars.
-Drink water, stay hydrated!
+Many simple water bottles can be bought for under $10 dollars.

 Women's Bathing Suits